ChowDPa02k/crypto-info-screen/readme.md

 ![preview](images/preview.jpg)

-This porject fetch data from both Huobi (using WebSocket) and Binance (using HTTP request), and update to HMI real-time.
+This project fetch data from both Huobi (using WebSocket) and Binance (using HTTP request), and update to HMI real-time.

-Note: both of those market blocked request from Mainland China IP
+Note: both of those market blocked requests from Mainland China IP

 ---